-Walt Disney likely would never have imagined the Walt Disney Company as it exists today: theme parks across the world, corporate acquisitions of companies that have little to do with the entertainment industry and perhaps most importantly, the shuttering of Walt’s beloved Feature Animation (now recently rectified with the acquisition of Pixar).
+Walt Disney would never have imagined the Walt Disney Company as it exists today: theme parks across the world, corporate acquisitions of companies like Pixar, Marvel, and Lucasfilms.
 Thanks to global branding, Mickey Mouse is now one of the most recognized images on the planet.

-Walt’s death left a palpable hole in the fabric of the Walt Disney Company.
-Some feared that the company could never go on without its founder, especially with such ambitious projects as the still-nebulous Progress City (which would later become EPCOT Center, now known simply as Epcot).
+Walt’s passing left a palpable hole in the fabric of the Walt Disney Company.
+Some feared that the company could never go on without its founder, especially with such ambitious projects as the still-nebulous Progress City (which would later become Epcot).
 Walt’s brother Roy, the businessman, had been planning to retire.
 Roy agreed to postpone retirement and take the reins following his brother’s untimely death.
 Roy may have been a businessman heavily invested in the bottom line, but he was still Walt’s brother.
 It was important to Roy to follow his late brother’s plans for the company.
 Roy’s capable leadership lasted through the opening of the flagship Magic Kingdom park at the new Walt Disney World in Florida.
-Sadly, Roy Disney passed away only two months later from a brain hemorrhage.
+Sadly, Roy Disney passed away only two months later.

 After Roy’s death, the Walt Disney Company was again thrown into a state of turmoil.
 The corporate uncertainty lasted until 1984, when the team of Michael Eisner and Stanley gold was put in charge.
 At the time it seemed that Eisner, a former children’s programming director and Paramount executive, was ideally suited to change the Walt Disney Company’s fortunes.

 There were some successes.
-The dark and dismal Eisner years also played host to the birth of Disney’s entrants into the thrill ride category.
-Previous management had been unsure how the public would react to thrill rides in Disney.
+These years also played host to the birth of Disney’s entrants into the thrill ride category.
+Previous management had been unsure how the public would react to thrill rides at Disney.
 Eisner saw the competitive market created by the opening of two Universal thrill parks and decided to take the plunge.
 Some of Disney’s most enduring shows, such as Festival of the Lion King, were also born during this time.